mixelpixel/Lambda-University/Week03/Day12/README.md

 ***

-# [3rd Lecture](https://youtu.be/exFWxA8mGLo) w/Speaker: Pair Programming 4 Introduction: REACT
+# [3rd Lecture](https://youtu.be/exFWxA8mGLo) w/Ryan Hamblin: Pair Programming 4 Introduction: REACT
 - Document Object Model: DOM is the _map_ the browser makes, HTML/CSS/JS is the _territory_: map != territory
 - HTML 5 tutorial: http://www.html-5-tutorial.com/
 - JavaScript does a lot of the magic